 We’ve learned together about the importance of HTML5 when it comes to marketing visuals, and especially advertising banners.
-It’s now time to get to the point of this article and browse some of the most inspirational examples of HTML5 banners we can view online at this point.
+In order to create an HTML5 banner it’s useful to have some examples in mind before starting the actual creation process.
+Here are some of the most inspirational examples of HTML5 banners we can view online at this point.

 1. Principal – Effective message through simplicity